nervosnetwork/ckb-auth/docs/solana.md

 Ckb-auth requires the signature, public key and message to verify the validity of the signature.
 The signature and public key are contained in the signers of `solana transfer` output, and the message correponds to the field message of `solana transfer` output.
-Signature, public key and message all together form the witness of this transction.
+Signature, public key and message all together form the witness of this transaction.
 Since the size of the witness is not static (as the message is dynamically-sized) and its length is relevant in computing transaction hash.
 We pad the whole witness to a memory region of size
 512. The first part of these memory region is a little-endian `uint16_t` integer represents the length of